Anna-Team/AnnaDB/docs/docs_gen/templates/articles/first.md

 {{ insert_chocolate_bar_in }}

-The query is similar to the previous one, but the object is not a primitive, but a map.
+The query is similar to the previous one, but the object is not a primitive but a map.
 The value of the `category` field is a link that was received after the previous insert.

 **Response**: